eersoy93/kemu/README.md

 # Kemu
-A mini GUI for QEMU on Windows written with Qt.
+A mini GUI for QEMU on Windows written with PyQt6.
 (WORK IN PROGRESS!!!)